hummingbird-project/hummingbird/CONTRIBUTING.md

 - Documentation on how these changes are being tested
 - Additional tests to show your code working and to ensure future changes don't break your code.

-Remember the requirements for Hummingbird and HummingbirdCore (No Foundation and no new dependencies).
-If you are submitting a large change to a module (or bringing in a new dependency) please consider making these changes in a separate repository.
-The idea is that Hummingbird/HummingbirdCore are kept as slimline as possible.
-These concerns can be discussed in a Github Issue.

 Please keep your PRs to a minimal number of changes.
 If a PR is large try to split it up into smaller PRs.
 Don't move code around unnecessarily it makes comparing old with new very hard.

 The main development branch of the repository is  `main`.